CMDR-D3FI/ED-RadioProgram/README.md

 - Graceful error handling for network issues

 ### Overlay Positioning
-The overlay uses coordinate-based positioning with smart alignment:
+The overlay uses a **percentage-based positioning system** that scales to any resolution:
+- Positions are calculated as percentages of screen dimensions (e.g., 3% from left, 8% from top)
+- Automatically adapts to your configured game resolution (1920x1080, 1920x1200, 2K, 4K, or custom)
+- Smart text alignment based on position:
   - **Left positions**: Text starts from the left edge
-- **Middle positions**: Text and background are centered
+  - **Middle positions**: Text and background are centered horizontally
   - **Right positions**: Text and background are right-aligned

-Coordinates are optimized for 1920x1080 resolution but work with other resolutions.
+- No more off-screen text or misaligned overlays!

+### Text Wrapping
+- Program names wrap at 32 characters per line
+- Presenter names wrap at 30 characters per line
+- Descriptions wrap at 34 characters per line (maximum 3 lines shown)
+- Long descriptions automatically show "..." when truncated
+- Word-aware wrapping - never breaks in the middle of words

 ## Troubleshooting